 - Bryan cashed in on The Big Show to become World Heavyweight Champion.
 Del Rio cashed in on Punk to become WWE Champion.

 - Ziggler cashed in on Del Rio to become World Heavyweight Champion.
 John Cena cashed in on Punk, but became the first to not win the title when Big Show attacked for the DQ.

 - Damien cashed in on Cena, but failed to win the World Heavyweight Title.
 Orton cashed in on Bryan to become the WWE Champion.

 "Tropes in the Bank":

-- The Bad Guy Wins: Whenever a heel wins the MitB ladder match.
-The 2011 MitB had Punk win the WWE Championship and jump ship.
+- Whenever a heel wins the MitB ladder match.

-- Of course, in that scenario Punk is a designated "Bad Guy" at best, since he was wildly cheered on TV during the lead-up to match and Money in the Bank 2011 took place in his hometown of Chicago.
+- The 2011 MitB had Punk win the WWE Championship and jump ship.
+Of course, in that scenario Punk was a designated "Bad Guy" at best, since he was wildly cheered on TV during the lead-up to match and Money in the Bank 2011 took place in his hometown of Chicago.

 - Gimmick Match: The ladder matches.

 - Improvised Weapon: The ladders will be used as a weapon.